yoavniran/cloudinary-upload-signing/README.md

 The details you pass that first time will be saved locally for the next runs.

-If you'd like to change one of these settings run the app with: _yarn start -c_ which will show the prompts again.
+If you'd like to change one of these settings after the first time, run the app with: _yarn start -c_ which will show the prompts again.

 ### Arguments